-Week Topic Student Learning Outcomes Materials Activities Assignments Due Dates Points Class 1 05/20 First Law of Thermodynamics.
+Week Торіс Student Learning Outcomes Materials Activities Assignments Due Dates Points Class 1 05/28 First Law of Thermodynamics.
 System and Surroundings.
 Heat, Work, Internal Energy, Enthalpy, Heat Capacities.
 Variables of State and Variables of Path.
 Students will discuss and apply the thermodynamic functions associated with the First Law of Thermodynamics.
 Students will contrast the between the behaviors of variables of state and variables of path.
 Reading assignments and recorded materials.
-Participation in Online Zoom meeting: discussion of problemsolving strategies.
-Quiz 1 due on Wednesday 05/22 at 11:59 PM.
-Class 2 05/22 First Law of Thermodynamics.
+Participation in Online Zoom meeting: discussion of problem- solving strategies.
+Quiz 1 du on Frida 05/30 a 11:59 PM Class 2 05/30 (Correction Day) First Law of Thermodynamics.
 Equations of State.
 Solids, Liquids, and Gases.
 Dependence of Internal Energy and Enthalpy on P, V, and T. Phase Changes.
 Thermochemistry.
 Students will identify the behavior of the thermodynamic functions in applications in both physical and Chemical transformations (phase transitions and chemical reactions).
 Reading assignments and recorded materials.
 Participation in Online Zoom meeting: discussion of problem- solving strategies.
-Quiz 2 due on Friday 05/24 at 11:59 PM.
+Quiz 2 du on Sunda 06/01 at 11:59 PM